Frederick Seddon: Background

 Frederick Seddon was born in Liverpool to William Seddon and Mary Ann (née Kennen) on 21 January 1872.
-He married Margaret Ann (née Jones) (1878–1946) on 31 December 1893, and had five children with her: William James Seddon (b.
-1894); Margaret Seddon (b.
-1896); Frederick Henry Seddon Jr (b.
-1897); Ada Seddon (b.
-1905), and Lilian Louisa Agnes Emma Seddon (b.
-1911).
+He married Margaret Ann (née Jones) on 31 December 1893, and had five children with her: William James Seddon (born 1894); Margaret Seddon (born 1896); Frederick Henry Seddon Jr (born 1897); Ada Seddon (born 1905), and Lilian Louisa Agnes Emma Seddon (born 1911).
 His father also lived with him.
 The names of William and Frederick Seddon appear in the visitors' book for the Metropolitan Police's 'Black Museum' on 1 December 1905; the museum was not open to the general public and the reason for their visit is unknown.

 At one time Seddon had been a Freemason, being initiated into Liverpool's Stanley Lodge No. 1325 in 1901.
 He resigned a year later to move south.
 In 1905 he is named as a founding petitioner of Stephens Lodge No. 3089 at Bourne End, Buckinghamshire.
 He resigned from both lodges in 1906.

 In 1909, Seddon bought a fourteen-room house at 63 Tollington Park, near London's Finsbury Park area and worked as a Superintendent of Collectors for a national insurance company.

 Seddon had an obsession with making money.
 He ran a second-hand clothes business in his wife's name and also speculated in real estate.
 At some stage he had the idea of swindling somebody, so he and his wife advertised to let out the second floor of their London home.
 A near-neighbour, Eliza Mary Barrow, an eccentric 47-year-old spinster, responded to this advertisement and moved on 26 July 1910 with her ward, Ernest George Grant, an eight-year-old orphan whose parents had been friends with Barrow.
 Previously, she had shared lodgings with her cousin, Frank Vonderahe, but she apparently hoped the new arrangement with Seddon would be cheaper.